 It would be nice for showers and home weddings.

 1 lb. fresh ripe peaches, unpeeled & sliced

 Pinch of salt

-Place everything in a food processor or blender and puree on high for about 20 seconds.
+Place everything in a food processor and puree for about 20 seconds.

 2 cups sugar

 3/4 cup frozen orange juice concentrate, undiluted (1/2 of 12-oz. can)

 3/4 cup lemon juice

 Heat sugar and water together, stirring to dissolve sugar.
 This make a “simple syrup”.
 Remove from heat and add peach puree and fruit juices.
 Cool, then chill in fridge.
 Just before serving, add the chilled Ginger Ale.
 Chill.